DexCom, Inc. (NASDAQ:DXCM) Expected to Post Earnings of $0.92 Per Share

-Equities analysts expect DexCom, Inc. (NASDAQ:DXCM) to report $0.92 earnings per share for the current quarter, according to Zacks Investment Research.
-Two analysts have made estimates for DexCom’s earnings, with the highest EPS estimate coming in at $1.12 and the lowest estimate coming in at $0.70.
-DexCom posted earnings per share of $1.15 during the same quarter last year, which would indicate a negative year-over-year growth rate of 20%.
-The business is expected to announce its next earnings results after the market closes on Thursday, February 11th.
+Equities analysts predict that DexCom, Inc. (NASDAQ:DXCM) will announce $0.92 earnings per share for the current quarter, Zacks Investment Research reports.
+Two analysts have issued estimates for DexCom’s earnings, with the highest EPS estimate coming in at $1.12 and the lowest estimate coming in at $0.70.
+DexCom reported earnings of $1.15 per share in the same quarter last year, which indicates a negative year over year growth rate of 20%.
+The firm is expected to report its next earnings results after the market closes on Thursday, February 11th.

-According to Zacks, analysts expect that DexCom will report full year earnings of $3.07 per share for the current fiscal year, with EPS estimates ranging from $2.81 to $3.32.
-For the next financial year, analysts forecast that the business will post earnings of $3.31 per share, with EPS estimates ranging from $2.77 to $4.04.
-Zacks’ EPS calculations are an average based on a survey of sell-side research analysts that cover DexCom.
+According to Zacks, analysts expect that DexCom will report full-year earnings of $3.07 per share for the current year, with EPS estimates ranging from $2.81 to $3.32.
+For the next year, analysts anticipate that the business will report earnings of $3.31 per share, with EPS estimates ranging from $2.77 to $4.04.
+Zacks’ earnings per share calculations are an average based on a survey of research analysts that that provide coverage for DexCom.

-DexCom (NASDAQ:DXCM) last announced its earnings results on Tuesday, October 27th.
-The medical device company reported $0.94 EPS for the quarter, beating analysts’ consensus estimates of $0.64 by $0.30.
+DexCom (NASDAQ:DXCM) last issued its quarterly earnings data on Tuesday, October 27th.
+The medical device company reported $0.94 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.64 by $0.30.
 DexCom had a return on equity of 27.29% and a net margin of 12.69%.
-The firm had revenue of $500.90 million for the quarter, compared to analysts’ expectations of $477.22 million.
+The business had revenue of $500.90 million during the quarter, compared to analyst estimates of $477.22 million.

-In other news, EVP Steven Robert Pacelli sold 1,079 shares of DexCom stock in a transaction dated Friday, October 23rd.
-The stock was sold at an average price of $403.18, for a total transaction of $435,031.22.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CAO Jereme M. Sylvain sold 600 shares of DexCom stock in a transaction dated Tuesday, November 24th.
-The stock was sold at an average price of $320.37, for a total value of $192,222.00.
+In other news, CEO Kevin R. Sayer sold 39,949 shares of the stock in a transaction on Tuesday, January 12th.
+The stock was sold at an average price of $362.09, for a total value of $14,465,133.41.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Bridgette P. Heller sold 375 shares of the stock in a transaction on Tuesday, December 15th.
+The shares were sold at an average price of $356.65, for a total value of $133,743.75.
+Following the completion of the sale, the director now owns 806 shares of the company’s stock, valued at approximately $287,459.90.
 The disclosure for this sale can be found here.
-Insiders sold 89,528 shares of company stock worth $31,374,074 over the last three months.
-0.69% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 88,449 shares of company stock valued at $30,939,043 in the last quarter.
+Insiders own 0.69% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Crossmark Global Holdings Inc. increased its position in shares of DexCom by 35.8% during the fourth quarter.
-Crossmark Global Holdings Inc. now owns 12,028 shares of the medical device company’s stock worth $4,447,000 after acquiring an additional 3,170 shares during the last quarter.
-IFM Investors Pty Ltd increased its position in shares of DexCom by 19.0% during the fourth quarter.
-IFM Investors Pty Ltd now owns 9,026 shares of the medical device company’s stock worth $3,337,000 after acquiring an additional 1,440 shares during the last quarter.
-Redpoint Investment Management Pty Ltd increased its position in shares of DexCom by 1.8% during the fourth quarter.
-Redpoint Investment Management Pty Ltd now owns 2,598 shares of the medical device company’s stock worth $961,000 after acquiring an additional 45 shares during the last quarter.
-DAVENPORT & Co LLC grew its stake in DexCom by 8.7% in the fourth quarter.
-DAVENPORT & Co LLC now owns 576 shares of the medical device company’s stock worth $213,000 after purchasing an additional 46 shares in the last quarter.
-Finally, Baldwin Brothers Inc. MA grew its stake in DexCom by 7.1% in the fourth quarter.
-Baldwin Brothers Inc. MA now owns 681 shares of the medical device company’s stock worth $252,000 after purchasing an additional 45 shares in the last quarter.
-94.06% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Sands Capital Management LLC lifted its holdings in shares of DexCom by 26.7% in the third quarter.
+Sands Capital Management LLC now owns 2,331,658 shares of the medical device company’s stock valued at $961,179,000 after purchasing an additional 490,992 shares in the last quarter.
+Nuveen Asset Management LLC lifted its holdings in shares of DexCom by 13.8% in the third quarter.
+Nuveen Asset Management LLC now owns 803,288 shares of the medical device company’s stock valued at $331,140,000 after purchasing an additional 97,451 shares in the last quarter.
+Great West Life Assurance Co.
+Can lifted its holdings in shares of DexCom by 991.0% in the third quarter.
+Great West Life Assurance Co.
+Can now owns 666,268 shares of the medical device company’s stock valued at $26,181,000 after purchasing an additional 605,196 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its holdings in shares of DexCom by 6.7% in the third quarter.
+Charles Schwab Investment Management Inc. now owns 437,187 shares of the medical device company’s stock valued at $180,222,000 after purchasing an additional 27,517 shares in the last quarter.
+Finally, UBS Asset Management Americas Inc. lifted its holdings in shares of DexCom by 2.9% in the third quarter.
+UBS Asset Management Americas Inc. now owns 302,244 shares of the medical device company’s stock valued at $124,594,000 after purchasing an additional 8,508 shares in the last quarter.
+Institutional investors own 94.06% of the company’s stock.

 DexCom, Inc, a medical device company, focuses on the design, development, and commercialization of continuous glucose monitoring (CGM) systems in the United States and internationally.
 The company offers its systems for use by people with diabetes, as well as for use by healthcare providers.
 Its products include DexCom G6, a CGM system for diabetes management; DexCom G5 mobile CGM system to communicate directly to patient's mobile device; DexCom G4 PLATINUM system for continuous use by adults with diabetes; and DexCom Share, a remote monitoring system.